Windshield Replacement With Car Insurance: What’s Covered and What’s Not

 Costs are based on quotes from Safelite AutoGlass.

-While a driver with a $500 deductible shouldn't file a claim to replace the windshield on their Honda Civic or Ford F-150, it might make sense to do so if they were driving a Toyota RAV4.
+While most people with a $500 deductible shouldn't file a claim to replace their windshield, it might make sense to do so if you're driving a newer, high-tech car, like a Tesla.

 Does windshield replacement affect insurance rates?